kubernetes-sigs/lws/keps/960-DisaggregatedSet-subroles/README.md

 disagree on membership, but both destinations have identical runtime configuration.
 This affects only temporary request distribution.

-**Service-only clients may observe an incomplete revision.** The deprecated parent-role and sub-role `-prv` Services are no longer a cross-role readiness signal.
-Native llm-d routing watches Ready Pods and applies revision gating itself.
+**Service-only clients cannot select a sub-role.** This proposal does not add sub-role-specific Services.
+Routers use the controller-managed Pod label; the existing parent-role `-prv` Services remain unchanged while they are deprecated.

 ## Design Details